upperlinecode/CS-and-the-City-Curriculum/data/visualization.md

 ## Interpreting Data Visualizations

 The bad visualizations above work because our brains are sometimes too quick to jump to a conclusion; sometimes we don't pause to think about what the shapes on a visualization mean or how they might skew our perception before we settle upon the meaning of the visualization.
-Just like how you need to be literate when reading prose, **visual literacy** is the skill that enables us to read data visualizations.
+Just like how you need to be literate when reading prose, and to be data literate when examining information, **visual literacy** is the skill that enables us to read data visualizations.

 ### Questions to Ask When Reading a Visualization